Directors of corporations:

-- are considered workers under Yukon law and you must pay for their compensation coverage;
+- are considered workers under the Workers’ Safety and Compensation Act and corporations must pay for their directors' compensation coverage; and

-- receive coverage based on their earnings—such as salaries, wages, tips, commissions, bonuses, allowances or directors’ fees; dividends are not considered earnings;
+- receive coverage based on their average earnings in accordance with the Act and Policy 3.1, Loss of Earnings Benefits.
+Earnings include salaries, wages, tips, commissions, bonuses, allowances or directors’ fees; dividends are not considered earnings.

 For full details, see the following policies: